-Sponsorships are a valuable part of Standard Bank Group's social responsibility and marketing communication strategies.
+Sponsorships are a valuable part of Standard Bank Group's responsibility and marketing communication strategies.
 Sponsorships are essential in building the brand and creating relevance in markets where Standard Bank Group operates, and they provide a platform for us to engage with our customers.
 Development is key to our deciding on what sponsorships we undertake.
 Currently, we look at initiatives that support community upliftment, the arts and sport.
 Sponsorships vary from country to country and are often decided on by teams in each country in which we operate, as relevant to their marketing objectives.

 Standard Bank’s commitment to investing across the arts spectrum on the continent represents a 30-year legacy.
 A legacy that provides ongoing support for a variety of key projects, which have evolved into highlights across the African cultural calendar.

 Standard Bank is a proud sponsor of leading and innovative sporting initiatives.
 Over the years, our contribution to the development of sporting programmes within the growing markets that we operate in has significantly helped elevate the role of sports in Africa’s growth story.

 Because we are integrally related to the communities we serve we are conscious of and appreciate the role we play in the success and sustainability of these communities and society at large.
 Engaging with communities and stakeholders takes place through formal concrete actions.

 Visit our new Standard Bank blog.
 This blog celebrates the spirit of Africa and is inclusive of all Standard Bank sponsorship initiatives.
 Follow our blog for updates, articles and latest news related to arts and culture, sport and brand intiatives sponsorships.

 The line-up for this year’s National Arts Festival Main Programme extends an invitation to audiences to join a thrilling journey that travels through the established and familiar to brand-new, uncharted creative territories.